 Tax Haven Companies – Tax-free

 The other major feature of the offshore company is the fact that it is not normally required to pay taxes.
-However, if a company is allowed to do business within the jurisdiction then that company would be required to pay taxes on the amount of money that they receive from within the jurisdiction.
+However, if a company can do business within the jurisdiction then that company must pay taxes on the amount of money that they receive from within the jurisdiction.
 This is the case in Panama.

 Tax Haven Companies – Low-tax

-Apart from jurisdictions that guarantee zero tax for offshore companies, there exists another category of tax havens that are known as low tax havens.
-These include, countries such as Barbados, Gibraltar and Singapore.
+Apart from jurisdictions that guarantee zero tax for offshore companies, there is another category of tax haven that are known as low tax havens.
+These include countries such as Barbados, Gibraltar, and Singapore.
 In a country like Barbados, an offshore company is charged on the total annual profits.
-The tax rates ranges from between 1% and 2.5%.
+The tax rates range between 1% and 2.5%.
 This corporate tax is charged regardless of where the income was gotten from.
-In Gibraltar, the rate is 10% while in Singapore, it’s 18%.
+In Gibraltar, the rate is 10% while in Singapore, it’s 17%.

 In cases where an offshore company has been incorporated in is a pure tax haven, the company will be exempt from taxes such as withholding tax, inheritance tax, capital gains tax, gift tax, and estate tax.

-The governments of tax haven jurisdictions usually benefit from tax haven companies by charging the companies an annual fee.
-This fee may be dependent on the level of share capital or it may be fixed depending on the jurisdiction in which the offshore company is operating from.
+The governments of tax haven jurisdictions usually receive help from tax haven companies by charging the companies an annual fee.
+This fee may be dependent on the level of share capital or it may be fixed depending on the jurisdiction in which the offshore company is operating .

 Incorporating a Tax Haven Company

-The process of incorporating an international business company is not hard.
+The process of incorporating an international business company is not that complicated.
 All that one needs is to get in touch with a registered agent.
-In fact, many governments will not allow the registration of a tax haven company if at all it has not been registered through an agent.
-This agent will work on behalf of the company in that particular tax haven.
+Many governments will not allow the registration of a tax haven company if at all it has not been registered through an agent.
+This agent will work on behalf of the company in that tax haven.

 In many of these tax havens, the traditional documents are still required: the articles of association, and the memorandum of association.
 These documents are meant to establish the relationship within the company and the relationship between the public and the company.
-Despite the fact that the contents of these documents may differ from one jurisdiction to another, the general information required is normally the same:
+Although the contents of these documents may differ from one jurisdiction to another, the general information required is normally the same:

 - The name of the company